 - For easy clean up, pour the hamburger fat into a small bowl and place in the fridge for it to harden into a disc, then discard.

 - Halve both onions, then cut them into thin slices.
 Separate each piece.

-- In the same skillet the onions were cooked in, melt 2 tablespoons of butter.
-First, sprinkle the onions with salt and pepper, then sprinkle 1/4 cup of flour over the onions.
-Cook the flour for two minutes while stirring with a wooden spoon.
+- Make a well in the center of the onions and melt 2 tablespoons of butter in it.
+Sprinkle the onions with salt and pepper, then sprinkle 1/4 cup of flour over the onions.
+Cook the flour for two minutes, stirring constantly with a wooden spoon.

 - Gradually add the the stock, constantly stirring as you do so, then add two teaspoons of Worcestershire sauce for additional color and flavor.

 - Let the gravy simmer until its the desired thickness.
-Taste.
-If necessary, add more salt and pepper.
-You should get about 2 1/2 cups of gravy.
+Taste and sprinkle more salt and pepper over the gravy if desired.
+You should have about 2 cups of gravy.

 - Preheat the oven to 350F.

-- Spoon the onion gravy over the 12 beef patties that are in the 9X9 baking pan.
+- Spoon the onion gravy over the patties in the baking pan.
 Cover with foil and bake for 20 minutes.
 This step lets the patties finish cooking and helps them stay moist.

 - Serve warm.
 Spoon the onion gravy over each beef patty.
 Garnish with freshly chopped parsley.